willblev/fasta-to-gtf/README.md

 # THIS REPO IS NOT MAINTAINED!
 This script was something I whipped up for my own use, but decided to share in case it could help others.
-However, I won't be updating the code or revewing open issues, as other solutions [like GMAP](http://research-pub.gene.com/gmap/) exist which can serve the same purpose.
+However, I won't be updating the code or revewing open issues, as other solutions [like GMAP](http://research-pub.gene.com/gmap/) exist which can serve the same purpose (taking a multifasta file, a reference genome, and outputting a GFF file).

 ## ~~fasta-to-gtf~~